What is the Brain?

 The brain is divided into a number of parts, which work together.
 The more these parts are coordinated and in tune with each other, the better the overall functioning of the brain.

-The frontal lobe is involved in problem-solving, planning, making judgments, abstract thinking and regulating how people act upon their motions and impulses.
+- The frontal lobe is involved in problem-solving, planning, making judgments, abstract thinking and regulating how people act upon their emotions and impulses.

-The area towards the back of the frontal lobe, called the motor strip, controls movement.
-In the left hemisphere the motor strip controls movement of the right side of the body while in the right hemisphere the motor strip controls movement of the left side of the body.
+The area towards the back of the frontal lobe, called the motor strip, helps to control movement.
+In the left hemisphere, the motor strip controls movement of the right side of the body; in the right hemisphere, it controls movement of the left side of the body.

-The parietal lobe monitors sensation and body position, as well as allowing us to understand time, recognise objects and judge the position of objects around us.
+- The parietal lobe controls sensation and body position, as well as allowing us to understand time, recognise objects, and judge the position of objects around us.

-The occipital lobe receives, integrates and interprets visual information about colour, size, shape and distance.
+- The occipital lobe receives and interprets visual information about colour, size, shape, and distance.